This guide shows how to scrape AutoScout24 with Python. We'll keep it practical: what works, what can break, and code you can run right away.

 8. Main Scraping Function

-This function combines all the individual extraction methods into a comprehensive scraper for individual car pages.
+This combines all the extraction steps for a single car page.

 def scrape_car_details(url):